Nespresso compatible capsules offer a wider variety of flavors; here are our experts' favorite options.

 Enjoy five of Starbucks’ favorite foods with this variety.
 Options are included from Starbucks Blonde Roasts to dark roasted ones: Starbucks Blonde Espresso Roast, Pike Place Roast, House Blend, Colombia of the same name and Caffè Verona.

-Like all Starbucks home-made coffee products, Starbucks Nespresso capsules are made from 100% Arabica, grown using environmentally friendly methods.
+Like all Starbucks home-made coffee products, Starbucks Nespresso capsules are made from 100% Arabica coffee beans, grown using environmentally friendly methods.

 Nespresso Original machines create a dense coffee foam that retains the aroma of each coffee blend.
 In addition, they have a pressure of 19 bar, so you get fresh aromas and rich taste of real espresso.